Glen-Ochieng/Power-Query-Simple-DAX/README.md

 After the dataset has been set as a reference, it will be added as a duplicate dataset at the bottom of the page.
 It is wise to rename it ; in this case it will be renamed Top Sales.

 <b> Step 3

 Click the Append Option in the File Page of Power Query

 ![image](https://github.com/user-attachments/assets/8b9124c6-398c-4e81-9c9a-65eb32faa193)

-Select the other datasets and perdform the append.
+Select the other datasets and perform the append.